-A Fluoxetine overdose can happen because of various factors and the most popular is taking too much Prozac in a short amount of time.
-Another risk factor for an overdose on Prozac can be mixing it with alcohol or similar substances.
-One can get overdosed on Prozac if he takes other types of drugs in combination with Fluoxetine.
-Some of these drugs include isocarboxazid, pimozide or thioridazine which is an antipsychotic drug.
+An overdose can happen because of various factors, and the most popular is taking too much Prozac in a short amount of time.
+Another risk factor for an OD on Fluoxetine can be mixing it with alcohol or similar substances.
+One can get overdosed if they take other types of drugs in combination with it.
+Some of these drugs include isocarboxazid, pimozide, or Thioridazine, which is an antipsychotic drug.
 Lastly, people who have suicidal tendencies might attempt overdosing on this popular antidepressant, but there are very few cases when taking too much Fluoxetine was actually lethal.
 Fluoxetine overdoses aren’t necessarily on purpose.

-In some cases, people also hallucinate as a result of a Prozac overdose or have uncontrolled muscle spasms which last for hours.
+In some cases, people also hallucinate from Prozac overdose or have uncontrolled muscle spasms lasting for hours.
 These symptoms can be augmented if Fluoxetine is administered in combination with other SSRI drugs or alcohol, nicotine, etc.

 Can Taking Too Much Fluoxetine Cause Complications?

-People who are curious about what happens if you take too much Prozac should know that a Fluoxetine overdose can lead to death in the worst cases, but such occurrences are rare if it is properly treated.
-The max dosage of Prozac from which a patient has recovered was 8mg.
-One of the most popular complications that can appear as a result of Fluoxetine overdose is having trouble breathing which might indicate brain damage.
+People who are curious about what happens if one takes too much Fluoxetine should know that a Fluoxetine overdose can lead to death in the worst cases.
+Still, such occurrences are rare if it is appropriately treated.
+One of the most prevalent complications resulting from Fluoxetine overdose is having trouble breathing, indicating brain damage.

-Other complications can lead to something called the serotonin syndrome which takes place when your body has too much serotonin.
-The serotonin syndrome consists of a series of symptoms which result from consuming various selective serotonin reuptake inhibitors such as Fluoxetine.
+Serotonin syndrome consists of a series of symptoms that result from consuming various selective serotonin reuptake inhibitors such as Fluoxetine.
 Some of these symptoms include increased reflexes, extreme body temperature, agitation, and more.

-The gravity of the complications greatly depends on how much Prozac one has taken, for how long this substance remained in his body, how fast proper medical treatment was administered, whether the substance has been consumed in combination with other drugs, etc. A common myth refers to the fact that there are high amounts of fluoride in Prozac, which can cause overdose and health problems, but the myth is false.
-This antidepressant contains trace amounts of covalent bond fluorine atoms which are harmless to the human body and cannot cause additional complications.
+The gravity of the complications dramatically depends on how much one has taken, how long Fluoxetine remained in his body, how immediate proper medical treatment was administered, whether the substance has been consumed in combination with other drugs, etc. A common myth is that there are high amounts of fluoride in Prozac, which can cause overdose and health problems, but the myth is false.
+This antidepressant contains trace amounts of covalent bond fluorine atoms, which are harmless to the human body and cannot cause additional complications.

 What to Do in Case of Prozac Overdose?

-There are people who can develop Prozac addiction and they have a higher chance of overdosing with Fluoxetine.
-It is important to act as quickly as possible if someone gets overdosed with Fluoxetine.
-These are a few tips on what to do if someone gets overdosed:
+Some people can develop Prozac addiction, and they have a higher chance of overdosing with Fluoxetine.
+It is essential to act as quickly as possible if someone gets overdosed with Fluoxetine.

-- Never attempt to make the patient vomit unless it is specifically mentioned by the medical personnel.
-Provoking vomit without doctor supervision might lead to choking
+- Never attempt to make the patient vomit unless the medical personnel specifically mentions it.
+Provoking vomit without doctor supervision might lead to choking.

 How Is a Fluoxetine Overdose Treated?

-There are a number of ways of treating patients who take too much of this antidepressant, depending on when was this substance ingested and other factors.
-For example, the doctor starts by measuring the vital signs such as blood pressure, body temperature, and others.
-If the patient has ingested a combination of Fluoxetine and alcohol in the last hour, the doctor might want to provoke vomiting so that the body does not entirely absorb these dangerous substances are not completely absorbed by the body.
+There are many ways to treat patients who take too much of this antidepressant, depending on when this substance is ingested and other factors.
+For example, the doctor starts by measuring vital signs such as blood pressure, body temperature, etc. Suppose the patient has ingested a combination of Fluoxetine and alcohol in the last hour.
+In that case, the doctor might want to provoke vomiting so that the body does not entirely absorb these dangerous substances.

-Depending on the amount of Prozac ingested, doctors might also attempt to administer activated charcoal to the patient.
-This substance is known for its absorbent properties and it can save one’s life if it is given at the right time.
+Depending on the amount of drug ingested, doctors might also attempt to administer activated charcoal to the patient.
+This substance is known for its absorbent properties and can save one’s life if given at the right time.
 Doctors might also attempt to hydrate the patient intravenously to keep him alive while Fluoxetine is eliminated from the body.
 In the worst cases, seizure medications might be required to save an overdosed person’s life.